tomjoht/learnapidoc/_docs/introduction_to_rest_apis/index.md

 You don't have to read the sections in order &mdash; feel free to skip around as you prefer.
 Some of the earlier sections (such as the section on [Using a REST API like a developer](likeadeveloper.html) and [Documenting endpoints](docendpoints.html) follow a somewhat sequential order with the same [weather API scenario](docapis_scenario_for_using_weather_api.html), but by and large you can jump around as desired.

 Because the purpose of the course is to help you learn, there are many activities that require hands-on coding and other exercises.
 Along with the learning activities, there are also conceptual deep dives, but the focus is always on *learning by doing*.
 Where there are hands-on activities, I typically include this icon in the section title: <i class="fa fa-user-circle"></i>.
 Other topics have the word "Activity" in the title.
-The activities are integrated into various sections, but you can also see a consolidated subset of activities in the [Workshop Activities](workshop.html).
+The activities are integrated into various sections, but you can also see many of the activities in the [Workshop Activities](workshop.html).
 These are the activities we do during live workshops.

 I refer to the content here as a "course" instead of a book or a website, primarily because I include a lot of exercises throughout in each section, and I find that people who want to learn API documentation prefer a more hands-on "course" experience.
 Below each topic is a progress indicator that reminds you to keep moving through the course.

+## How long will it take to finish the course?

-Don't be daunted if you never make it through, though.
-If printed to PDF, the content is well beyond 700 pages.
+ Don't be daunted if you never make it entirely through the course.
+If printed to PDF, the content is about 900 pages.
 And I keep adding to the content, refining it, rearranging and adjusting it as I see fit and as I grow my experience and awareness.
+It's a living document.
+Almost no one really finishes the course from beginning to end because by the time they do, I'll have added new content.

+Also, you should only focus on those sections that you need to learn.
+See this Reddit post, [Has anyone here completed the idratherbewriting API writing course by Tom Johnson?](https://www.reddit.com/r/technicalwriting/comments/ropvtx/has_anyone_here_completed_the_idratherbewriting/).
+For someone already familiar with many concepts, they can breeze through the course in less than a week.
+For someone new to API documentation, they might spend many months making their way through the course.
+If you keep finding value in the content, take as long as you want.
+If you don't find yourself learning anything, skip forward.

 ## Will this course help you get a job in API documentation?